zeiss-digital-innovation/jee-mongodb-showcase/spring-mongodb-backend/README.md

 ## Docker

-After building the Java project you can use the Dockerfile provided in the repository to create an image.
-The image will then contain:
+After building the Java project you can use the [Dockerfile](Dockerfile) provided in the repository to create an image.
+The image will
+then contain:

 - Java 21 Runtime: eclipse-temurin:21-jre
 - Latest build from the folder `/target/`
 - Using the provided `application-prod.yaml` as active profile.
-This assumes that a MongoDB service is available with the name `mongodb`.
+This assumes that a MongoDB service is available with the host name `mongodb`.
 You can change this by providing your own application properties or environment variables.

 ### Build the Docker image

-In the root folder (contains the Dockerfile) execute the following:
+In the root folder (contains the Dockerfile) execute the following (don't forget the dot at the end):

 ```bash
 docker build -t demo-campus-spring-backend .